-## Update 14: The Book Returned and Neha Bua's Call
+## Update 14: The Book Returned and Neha Bua's Summons (Avi and Madam/Komal/Neha Bua)

 The next day, my stomach was a knot of anxiety.
 I had two stressful tasks: I had to return the stolen book, and then I had to face Neha Bua, the only person in the family who openly resented me.
-The dread was so consuming I couldn't even eat properly before leaving the house.
+The dread was so consuming I couldn't even eat properly before leaving the house; every bite felt like sand.

-In the afternoon, I went to Madam's house.
-Today, her mood was much lighter than yesterday's interrogation, and she was dressed in a simple sari, her face softer and more relaxed.
+In the afternoon, I went to Madam’s house.
+Today, her mood was much lighter than yesterday’s sharp interrogation.
+She was dressed in a simple sari, her face softer and more relaxed.

-"Nothing, Madam.
-I just didn't sleep well last night."
+“Nothing, Madam.
+I just didn’t sleep well last night,” I replied, trying to keep my voice flat.

-"Wait, I'll make you a hot cup of coffee," she said, already heading toward the kitchen.
+“Wait, I’ll make you a hot cup of coffee,” she decided, already heading toward the kitchen.

 “Okay.”

-As soon as she was out of sight, I moved with lightning speed.
-I pulled the book from my bag, slid it back under the bed precisely where I had found it, and shoved the bag back into the corner.
-A cold sweat broke out on my back, but I felt a powerful, cleansing wave of relief wash over me.
-The danger is gone.
+As soon as her footsteps faded, I moved with lightning speed.
+I pulled the book from my bag, slid it back under the bed precisely where I had found it, and shoved the empty bag back into the corner.
+A cold sweat broke out on my back, but a powerful, cleansing wave of relief washed over me. *The danger is gone.*

-"Here's the coffee," she said, returning with the mug.
-"Tell me, what's going on that has you so worried?"
+Madam returned, holding the steaming mug.
+“Here’s the coffee,” she said.
+“Tell me, what’s going on that has you so worried?”

-She observed me over the rim of her mug.
-"You don't seem like a student of your age, Avi."
+She observed me over the rim of her mug, her gaze sharp.
+“You don’t seem like a student of your age, Avi.”

-"That's because I had to repeat a class after my parents died," I explained, the familiar tragedy now serving as a quick excuse for my maturity.
-"There was a three-year gap.
-Otherwise, I would be graduating now."
+“That’s because I had to repeat a class after my parents died,” I explained, the familiar tragedy now serving as a quick, accepted excuse for my maturity.
+“There was a three-year gap.
+Otherwise, I would be graduating now.”

 I stood up abruptly, eager to leave before she could ask any more probing questions.
 “Madam, I have to go.
 I’ll come again tomorrow.”